I General Purpose

 - Organisational Members incur no voting rights as such; however, proprietors of organisational members who are Voting Members of the Society may vote in the normal manner.

-- The Society Chair may terminate at his or her discretion any organisational membership without prejudice; however, said termination will allow any students of the organisation currently in training at the time of the termination to be assessed as if the organisational membership was still in force.
+- The Society Chair or Society Council may terminate at his or her discretion any organisational membership without prejudice in accordance with Section II,6; however, said termination will allow any students of the organisation currently in training at the time of the termination to be assessed as if the organisational membership was still in force, unless evidence demonstrates that the course could not have met the appropriate standards.

 VII Ethics & Complaints

-- The Society, its Administrator, Society Council, Individual and Organisational Members are bound by the Code of Ethics and Independent Complaints Procedure, as current.
+- Individual and Organisational Members are bound by the Code of Ethics and Independent Complaints Procedure, as current.

 - The Code of Ethics and Independent Complaints Procedure shall be made public.

-- The Society Professional Conduct Officer shall respond to all initial complaints.
+- The Society Public Protection Officer shall respond to all initial complaints.

-- The Code of Ethics and Complaints Procedure shall be amended from time to time by a vote of the Society Council.
+- The Code of Ethics and Complaints Procedure shall be amended from time to time as necessary by the Professional Standards Committee, as ratified by the Society Council.

 - The Professional Standards Committee shall be responsible for the format of the Code of Ethics and can propose changes to the Code to the Society Council.